Jahans3/use-simple-state/README.md

 A middleware function is given two parameters: `action` and `state`.

-If any middleware returns `null` then `action` will be blocked from reaching our `reducers` and the state will not be updated.
+If any middleware returns `null`, the triggering `action` will be blocked from reaching our `reducers` and the state will not be updated.